 Participation in The Green Will Initiative will demonstrate leadership and your commitment to reducing emissions and creating a healthier, more prosperous and resilient Toronto.

-As a participant, you will benefit from collaboration and shared learning, receive support in creating a plan to achieve your targets, and be recognized for your results.
+As a member, you will benefit from collaboration and shared learning, receive support in creating a plan to achieve your targets, and be recognized for your results.

 In keeping with its commitment to lead by example, the City’s TransformTO climate action strategy also includes goals to reduce emissions from City operations.